X-RIS

 X-RIS (for X-Ray Imaging Solutions) is a Belgian company based in Liège and active in the field of digital radiography in non-destructive testing and in security.

 Founded in 2010, the company won the Belgium Deloitte Technology Fast 50 in 2015 and again in 2017.
 It has supplied x-ray solutions to Airbus, Safran, TOTAL, the TÜV.
-The company also x-ray material to the FBI Academy at Quantico and to the training center of Huntsville, Alabama.
+The company also supplied x-ray material to the FBI Academy at Quantico and to the training center of Huntsville, Alabama.

 Company built its reputation on the user-friendliness of its software.
 In 2017, it launched the development of Automatic Defect Recognitions tools (ADR) in collaboration with several Walloon universities and companies » and in 2020 the projet AeroCT to use tomography (CT) in the aeronautical parts inspection.

 History

 Development

 X-RIS is a start-up that was founded in 2010 at Liège.
 The company is specialised in the delivery of digital X-ray devices in NDT and in security.

 The company designs and manufactures portable X-ray generators, flat panel detectors and stationary x-ray systems.
 It is active in the field of foundries and shipyards, in the aeronautics (Safran, Turbomeca, RAAF, SABCA, SONACA) and in the oil industry in which it supplies TOTAL.
 In security the applications are demining (EOD and IED), forensics, customs and counter-terrorism.

 In 2011, the company developed a customised X-ray scanner for the Royal Museum for Central Africa of Belgium.
 The system was dedicated to the study of zoological specimens of the Institute, some more than 70 years old.
-In using two flat panels, the system can X-ray small specimen from 1 to 3 cm with a resolution of 48 µm up to snakes 1 m long.
+In using two flat panels, the system can X-ray small specimen from 1 to 3 cm with a resolution of 48 μm up to snakes 1 m long.

 End 2014, X-RIS wins a contract with the FBI Academy.
 According to journalist Eric Dagonnier, the system distinguishes itself by its « determining speed » that « realises the analysis in less than 20 seconds ».
 The contract was renewed in 2015 but this time for the Alabama training center.